Last Updated on June 11, 2020

 I’ve never been much of a meat eater outside of chicken….until….
 I discovered pulled pork!
 My husband cooks it in our smoker a few times a year, but I have to tell you, the process takes FOREVER, and you have to do some serious planning.
-When I discovered that pork can also be tender and taste amazing in the crockpot, I knew I had to give it a try.
+Then, I learned that pork can also be tender and taste amazing in the crockpot.
 The idea of cooking it in root beer probably sounds a little odd, but it acts as a tenderizer and also adds a unique flavor.
 You have to give this one a try!

 The root beer tenderizes the meat to perfection…

 - 2 pounds pork butt or shoulder

 - Place the pork (about 2 pounds of pork butt or shoulder) in your slow cooker and pour the can of root beer on top.

 - Cover and cook on LOW for about 6 hours.
 You should be able to shred the meat easily with a fork when it’s done.
 Check your meat after 4-5 hours to see the progress.
 You may need a little more or less than 6 hours depending on your slow cooker and the cut of meat.